 - Windows Defender service won’t start Windows 10, 8, 7 – According to users, this problem can appear on all versions of Windows, including both Windows 8 and 7.
 Even if you don’t use Windows 10, you should know that almost all of our solutions are compatible with older versions of Windows, so feel free to try them.

 - Windows Defender service won’t start error 577 – Sometimes error 577 can appear while trying to start Windows Defender service.
 To fix this problem, make sure that you don’t have any third-party antivirus installed on your system.

 - Windows Defender Security Center won’t open – Several users reported that Windows Defender Security Center won’t open at all.
 To fix this issue, check if you have the latest updates installed.

 - Windows Defender service won’t start access denied – This problem can appear due to issues with your permissions.
 To fix the problem, you need to adjust the security permissions of ProgramDataMicrosoft directory.

 - Windows Defender service keeps stopping – If Windows Defender service keeps stopping, the issue might be profile corruption.
 Simply create a new user profile and check if that solves the problem.

 Running two antivirus solutions at the same time causes various technical issues.
-Use a dedicated software removal tools to completely remove any third-party antivirus files.
-Restart your Windows 10 computer and start Windows Defender again.
+Use dedicated software removal tools to completely remove any third-party antivirus files.

 If you don’t manage to fix the problem, you can always switch to a third-party antivirus solution.
-There are many great antivirus tools, but if you’re looking for a new antivirus, we suggest you try Bitdefender.
+There are many great antivirus tools, and you should look for one that has lots of security features.

 - Press Windows Key + I to open the Settings app.